arjunguha/compsci220-scala/website/hw/parsing/index.md

 title: Parsing
 ---

+**This assignment has not been officially released.
+It may change completely.
+If you start it early, you do so at your own risk.**

 For this assignment, you will write a parser, printer, and evaluator for arithmetic expressions.
 To do so, you will (1) learn how to read a *BNF grammar*, (2) learn how to use Scala's parser-combinator library, and (3) use property-based